elmorenox/microblog-vpc-deployment-gcp/README.md

-# Microblog VPC Deployment
+# Microblog VPC Deployment on Google Cloud Platform

 ## PURPOSE
-The purpose of this workload is to create a robust, secure cloud infrastructure for deploying a Flask microblog application using infrastructure-as-code and CI/CD principles.
+The purpose of this workload is to create a robust, secure cloud infrastructure for deploying a Flask microblog application using infrastructure-as-code and CI/CD principles on Google Cloud Platform.
 This project demonstrates how to properly separate concerns across a network architecture by:

 1. Placing web-facing components in public subnets
-2. Securing application and database components in private subnets
+2. Securing application components in private subnets
 3. Implementing a continuous integration and deployment pipeline
 4. Setting up monitoring for the deployed application

-By completing this project, I've gained hands-on experience with deploying applications in a production-ready environment using AWS services and Terraform for infrastructure provisioning.
+By completing this project, I've gained hands-on experience with deploying applications in a production-ready environment using Google Cloud services and Terraform for infrastructure provisioning.

 ## STEPS

 ### 1. Infrastructure Provisioning with Terraform
-I used Terraform to provision all the required infrastructure components in AWS.
+I used Terraform to provision all the required infrastructure components in Google Cloud Platform.
 This approach ensures that our infrastructure is reproducible, maintainable, and can be version-controlled.

 Key components created:
-- Custom VPC with public and private subnets
+- Custom VPC Network with public and private subnets
-- Internet Gateway and NAT Gateway for connectivity
+- Cloud Router and Cloud NAT for private subnet connectivity
-- Security groups to control network traffic
+- Firewall rules to control network traffic
-- EC2 instances for different application components
+- Compute Engine instances for different application components

 **Why important:** Infrastructure-as-code allows for consistent deployments, reduces human error, and enables version control for infrastructure changes.

 ### 2. Setting Up the Jenkins Server
-I created a t3.medium EC2 instance in the public subnet to host Jenkins, our CI/CD server.
+I created an e2-medium Compute Engine instance in the public subnet to host Jenkins, our CI/CD server.
 This required:
 - Installing Jenkins and necessary plugins
 - Configuring Jenkins with SSH keys for deployment
 - Setting up the OWASP Dependency Check plugin